comunica/Article-ISWC2023-SolidQuery/content/solid.md

 According to the [WebID profile specification](cite:cites spec:webidprofile), each WebID URI should be dereferenceable, and return a WebID profile document.
-Next to basic information of the agent such as its name and contact details, this document should contain links to 1) the root LDP container of its data vault, and
+Next to basic information of the agent such as its name and contact details, this document should contain links to 1) the root LDP container of its data vault (via `pim:storage`), and
 2) public and private type indexes.
 An example is shown in [appendix](#appendix-listings).
-We omit further details on WebID profiles due to their irrelevance within this work.
+We omit further WebID details due to their irrelevance within this work.

 ### Type Index